dfyda/slothful-crud/docs/fundamentals/endpoints/read-browse.md

 ```

 - **First:** Number of skipped items.
-- **Rows:** Number of fetched items.
+- **Rows:** Number of rows requested for a single page.
 - **Total:** Total number of items of the specified type in the system.
 - **Data:** List of DTOs.

-where `T` is a DTO class created based on the public fields of the domain class.
-It includes only the public fields of the domain class.
+where `T` is a DTO class created based on the public properties of the domain class.
+It includes only the public properties of the domain class.

 {: .important }
 Nested Objects: By default, nested objects are transformed into a simple DTO with `Id` and `DisplayName` fields.
 For more detailed exposure of nested object fields, refer to the "Configurations" section.